MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/great-guide.md

 ms.reviewer: v-brycho
 ---

-# How to make a great mixed reality guide
+# How to make a great mixed-reality guide

 Other online documentation in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] focuses on helping you learn how to use the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] applications and their various features.
 This document focuses on how to author great guide content to best communicate instructions to your operators.
 We suggest reading all other documentation first to get a good understanding of how to use the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] applications, and then refer to this documentation to start authoring high-quality guides.